0xluminous/awesome-saito/README.md

 - [Social Media](#social-media)

 ## Beginner Videos
+* [Openness not Decentralization ](https://www.youtube.com/watch?v=C81D6B9sgH8) openness + self-sufficiency are what matter in blockchain, a great place to start learning about Saito
 * [How Inception Fixes the Infura Problem](https://www.youtube.com/watch?v=fJGuxcEvats) learn how to scale up a public blockchain without letting the private sector rip it apart
 * [Can the Private Sector pay to Scale an Open Blockchain?](https://www.youtube.com/watch?v=6gXjUnSyDrM) how to get the private sector to pay for an open network layer
 * [Fixing the Tragedy of the Commons in Blockchain](https://www.youtube.com/watch?v=YhC6hXAwBAU) one of the biggest problems with blockchains is solved in Saito